jcstrandburg/Demeter/README.md

 # Demeter

-This library provides a set of collection classes that allow for an consistent, object oriented, fluent style of manipulating data collections.
+This library provides a set of immutable collection classes that allow for an consistent, object oriented, fluent style of manipulating data collections.
 It is mainly inspired by LINQ from C# and the Java Stream API.

 ### Installing